Timthreetwelve/TimVer/TimVer/Readme.txt

 to compare build numbers before and after running Windows Update.
 Only one history record will be recorded per build number.
 The history file is in CSV format.

-The pages can be selected either from the Views menu or by pressing Ctrl + 1, 2 or 3.

-The information on the first two pages can be copied to the clipboard by pressing Ctrl + C or by selecting Copy to Clipboard from the File menu.
+The information on the first two pages can be copied to the clipboard by

-The window can be zoomed in and out by using the NumPad + and NumPad - keys or by holding the Ctrl key and using the mouse wheel.
-The zoom can be reset by pressing the NumPad 0 key

 Command Line Option